ORNL-Modelica/ModelicaPy/README.md

 7. getValues - Functions to return single values from components.
 Helpful for getting initial values.
 Includes Modelica formatted output.
 For use with TRANSFORM.
 8. createUnitScripts.py - autogenerate .mos files for use with buildingspy regression test.
 9. raven folder - contains an example of running FMU (via pyFMI) with [RAVEN](https://github.com/idaholab/raven)
+10. wordclouds folder - example playing with the Modelica conference proceedings and wordcloud
+11. data_to_csv.py - example of extracting variables from .mat files and saving to a csv

 ## To Contribute...
-You may report any issues with using the [Issues](https://github.com/ORNL-Modelica/ModelicaPy/issues) button.
+You may report any issues with using the Issues button.

-Contributions in the form of [Pull Requests](https://github.com/ORNL-Modelica/ModelicaPy/pulls) are always welcome.
+Contributions in the form of Pull Requests are always welcome.